Birth Injury Causes

 Birth Injury Causes Explained

-A birth injury is categorized as an injury to an infant before, during or directly after the birthing process.
-Birth injuries may be temporary with symptoms that resolve in a few days to a few weeks.
-However, they may also be permanent with severe symptoms that last for the child’s entire life.
+A birth injury is categorized as an injury to an infant before, during, or directly after the birthing process.
+Birth injuries may be temporary, with symptoms that resolve in a few days to a few weeks.
+However, they may also be permanent, with severe symptoms that last for the child’s entire life.

 The conditions and factors that led to the birth injury determine the type and scope of the problem.
-There are maternal conditions, infant conditions and external factors that can all lead to birth injuries of varying severity.
+There are maternal conditions, infant conditions, and external factors that can all lead to birth injuries of varying severity.

 For instance, oxygen deprivation to the infant immediately before birth can cause brain damage.
 Infants who suffer brain damage during the birthing process are much more likely to have lifelong neurological problems.

-On the other hand, a physician pulling on a child’s neck to quicken the pace of delivery can damage the nerves responsible for the shoulder or arm and cause Erb’s palsy.
-Infants diagnosed with Erb’s palsy after birth have a positive prognosis as over 80% of patients make a full recovery and regain complete control of their afflicted arm.
+On the other hand, a physician pulling on an infant’s neck to quicken the pace of delivery can damage the nerves connected to the shoulder and arm.
+This pressure from pulling can cause Erb’s palsy (arm paralysis due to nerve damage).

 Conditions that Can Cause Birth Injury